OUT NOW

 Xander Beattie is the fiction writing alter ego of Alexander Matthews who started out his media career in London as an assistant to MONOCLE’s editor-in-chief, Tyler Brûlé, and later served as the magazine’s Southern Africa correspondent for several years.

-Running the gamut of politics, culture, the environment and travel, his other bylines include the BBC, Mail & Guardian and Business Day.
-Born in Cape Town (South Africa) in 1988, he has written widely for media, business and non-profits, though fiction is his first (and most enduring!) love.
+Running the gamut of politics, culture, the environment and travel, his journalism has been published the BBC, Mail & Guardian, Business Day and a host of other media.
+Born in Cape Town (South Africa) in 1988, he has also written widely for business and non-profits, though fiction is his first (and most enduring!) love.